arrate7/FluToDo/README.md

 # FluToDo
-New app that helps users keep a balanced life.
+A web application that helps users keep a balanced life.
+Developed with blazor web assembly.